Everest Base Camp Weather in December, January, February

 Tips for trekking in December, January, February

-- Since it is very cold during winter months, you must pack warm clothes preparing for extreme weather conditions.
+- Since it is very cold during the winter months, you must pack warm clothes preparing for extreme weather conditions.
 Mornings are extremely cold and the temperature starts to increase gradually so you are recommended to wear clothes in layers.

 - The days are shorter in winter so you need to start your trekking early in the morning.